A beginner's guide to seed cycling

 There are still ways to seed cycle even if you have an absent period.

-In ancient culture, it was suggested that our cycles would match the phases of the moon.
+In ancient times, it was believed that our cycles would match the phases of the moon.
 Typically women would menstruate on the new moon and ovulate on the full moon.

-This was due to the type of light immitted from the moon, signaling our body to release certain hormones at certain times.
+This was due to the type of light emitted from the moon, which would signal our body to release certain hormones at certain times.
 However, street lights, car lights, light pollution etc. now affect the natural moonlight, so our bodies have fallen out of rhythm.

 This is why some people strongly suggest that syncing your seed intake with the moon phases can help get a steady period again.
 To do this use a moon phase calendar which shows the lunar cycles.
 Start taking your flax and pumpkin on the day of the new moon and switch to sunflower and sesame on the day of the full moon.